The Department of Agriculture and Water Resources works with its stakeholders to maintain and improve plant health in Australia.

 Protecting Australia’s human health, social amenity, the economy or the environment is everyone’s responsibility.
 All Australians should work together to maintain the country’s national plant health system, to prevent or minimise the risk of exotic weeds, pests and diseases entering and spreading in our country.

-national arrangements for plant health ensure that interest groups responsible for various plant health issues work together in a coordinated and strategic way.
+Australia’s national arrangements for plant health ensure interested groups responsible for various plant health issues work together in a coordinated and strategic way.

 Emergency preparedness and response